POSTED BY December 31, 2015 COMMENTS (30)ON

 So what’s the learning out of this?

 The main thing you should focus on is to make sure that your credit report does not contain any bad remarks and if there are any, then you should take actions to rectify it.
 It will by default help you in improving your credit score.
 Don’t get obsessed with increasing the credit score.
 If your credit score is above 700 and your report is clean, you are 95% good to go.
-Beyond that if your score is higher, it’s a great thing.
+Beyond that, if your score is higher, it’s a great thing.
 But don’t over-focus on it.

 Before applying for any kind of loan, make sure you apply for your credit report and score before few months and analyze it to find out if you need to fix it or not.
-Over a long run, just keep paying your dues on time and do not abuse your credit utilization and you should be good in long run.
+Over the long run, just keep paying your dues on time and do not abuse your credit utilization and you should be good in the long run.

 Here is the list of some of our best content.